Super Bowl XVI: Super Bowl pregame news

-The 49ers had handily beaten the Bengals in a December game played in Cincinnati and consequently were installed as a 1-point favorite.
-That said, going into Super Bowl XVI, most experts agreed that both teams were very evenly matched, but many thought Pete Johnson's rushing ability could prove to be the difference.
-Some also pointed out that Ken Anderson was an established 11-year veteran who had just finished the best season of his career, while the young Montana was only just starting to emerge as a top-notch quarterback.
-Furthermore, Anderson had advanced through the playoffs without throwing a single interception, while Montana had been intercepted 4 times, 3 of them in the NFC title game.
+The 49ers had handily beaten the Bengals in a December game played in Cincinnati and consequently were installed as a one-point favorite.
+Most experts agreed that both teams were very evenly matched, but many thought Pete Johnson's rushing ability could prove to be the difference.
+Some observers also pointed out that Ken Anderson was an established 11-year veteran who had just had the best season of his career, while Montana was only just starting to emerge as a top-notch quarterback.
+Furthermore, Anderson had advanced through the playoffs without throwing a single interception, while Montana had been intercepted four times, three of them in the NFC title game.

 During the season, both teams had shown impressive ball security.
-Cincinnati had the fewest turnovers of any team during the 1981 season with 24, while San Francisco ranked second with 25.
+Cincinnati had the fewest turnovers of any NFL team with 24, while San Francisco ranked second with 25.